PhuCG/step_records/step_counter_prd.md

 ### Purpose
 Develop a proof-of-concept mobile application that counts user steps continuously when the app is in foreground or background, and logs all activity data locally for analysis.
 The app uses foreground service to maintain step counting even when the main app is not visible, but may stop when the app is force-killed by the user.

+This is a background-first design: all counting, baselining, and persistence happen in the background service.
+The UI is intentionally minimal and acts only as a thin client to visualize the latest totals and to expose a single Start/Stop control that toggles the background counter.

 ---

 ## Technical Stack